What services are available?

 You can also speak to YC Hertfordshire's LDD team on their duty line.
 They will offer advice about employment and personal development opportunities over the phone.

-YC Hertfordshire's LDD team duty line is for all young people, whatever their ability or background.
+YC Hertfordshire's LDD team duty line is for all young people, whatever their learning difficulty/ disability or background.

 Careers advice if you have an EHCP

-They work with young people from the age of 14, and are involved in the Yr 9 Preparing for Adulthood review.
+They work with young people from the age of 14, and are involved in the Year 9 EHCP Review and will provide a Preparing for Adulthood Transition Plan.
 If you want your young person to have a Personal Adviser, the school or college must refer for you.

 If the school’s careers guidance is not provided by YC Hertfordshire, then they may have their own offer.
 Or If you would specifically like support from YC Hertfordshire, your school can refer to them, but there will be a cost to the school.